vercel/avatar/README.md

 Avatar generates beautiful gradient avatars for your app or homepage (for example if they didn't upload one)

-Avatar is build on top of [`micro`](https://github.com/zeit/micro) and is hosted on [`heroku`](https://heroku.com)
+Avatar is built on top of [`micro`](https://github.com/zeit/micro) and is hosted on [`Heroku`](https://heroku.com)

 ## How to use avatar

-To generate an avatar just embed following url `https://avatar.tobi.sh/`.
+To generate an avatar just embed following URL `https://avatar.tobi.sh/`.
 Now you can append a username to generate an avatar

 You will receive a `png` image with a size of 120*120px